Vyral/marc-highfill-recruiting/_posts/2022-06-16-how-agents-should-respond-to-this-shifting-market.md

 Make sure your clients know you are the expert when it comes to a shifting market.
 Share facts on social media, through videos, and in your newsletters.
 Connect with your past clients and your sphere of influence and ask them to share your content to reach more people.
 Don't be afraid to have conversations about the market.
 Your friends and family will trust you as the expert if you are basing your conversations on facts.

 If you'd like to have a more in-depth conversation about changing markets and what data you should be sharing with your clients, reach out to us by phone or email.
 Our coaches will share information to help you be the industry expert and keep your clients informed.
-And remember: It's Not the Market...it's the Marketing That Makes the Difference\!
+And remember: It's Not the Market…it's the Marketing That Makes the Difference\!